Island Hopping the Andaman Sea – Koh Lipe – Koh Bulon Leh – Koh Libong – Koh Jum

 After my first meal there, I felt like a friend already and I have been back there every single day during the rest of my stay on Koh Jum.
 After my first dinner, the lady owning the place realised I was vegetarian and every day she already told me what she could make me the next day and every time it was something else and just delicious.

 Using Google Translate to communicate with new friends in Thailand

 And every single day I was looking forward to my dinner and have a chat, using Google translate, with these lovely people.
 I even got a room offered in the house of the lady, for my next stay on Koh Jum!
 And for every meal, no matter if I had a bowl of soup first, then the main dish and a few cups of water, they charged me 40 Baht which is let´s say 1 Euro.

 |My friends on Koh Jum|

 Quiet relaxation, bicycling around the island and a nice stay at Koh Jum hostel

 The beaches of Koh Jum were nearly empty and also the streets crossing the island.
 One day I rented a bicycle and explored the island this way and also went to the local village close to the pier just to soak up the vibes: quietness and relaxation.
 And that’s actually what I have been doing on Koh Jum during all the 4 days I have spent there: quiet relaxation.
 Biking around, going to the beach, doing some writing and enjoying the lovely dinners.
-My stay in the Koh Jum Hostel was also very pleasant, with a good price-quality rate and being super clean.
+My stay in the Koh Jum Hostel (I earn a small commission on your purchase through this link to Booking, also if you use this link to book with Agoda) was also very pleasant, with a good price-quality rate and being super clean.